ivafanas/sltbench/doc/examples.md

 What if `100000` size is not enough, and we want to benchmark function for several input values?
-Well, it is quite easy.
+Well, it is quite easy:

-Requirements:
-- function gets input value by const reference
-- input values are presented as `std::vector`
-- type of input value provides `std::ostream <<` operator (if not, just implement it)

 ```c++
 void my_function(const size_t& count)